LitoMore/raycast-cross-extension-conventions/README.md

 Incoming parameters can be passed from [`LaunchContext`](https://developers.raycast.com/api-reference/command#launchcontext).

-An extension may have multiple target cross-extensions.
-You should always send `launchFromExtensionName` and `launchFromExtensionAuthor` to the source extension to keep the launch source clear.

 The `callbackLaunchOptions` is used for running the callback `launchCommand()` to the source extension.

 You need to catch exceptions from `launchCommand()` if the target command is not installed.
 The [`open()`](https://developers.raycast.com/api-reference/utilities#open) redirects to the Store when `launchCommand()` errored.